 For parents who aren’t ready to celebrate Down syndrome

-(This is a recycled blog post from a few years back reworked because the ethos of it rings true and in my opinion, is essential to bring to light in the beginning of Down syndrome awareness month.
-If you are a new parent or a seasoned parent to a child with Down syndrome, wherever you are in the journey today, I’m here to tell you it is OK.”
+(This is a recycled blog post that I share every year in October for Down syndrome Awareness Month because the ethos of it rings true and in my opinion, is essential to bring to light.
+If you are a new parent or a seasoned parent to a child with Down syndrome, wherever you are in the journey today, I’m here to tell you it is OK.)

 I read a blog yesterday from a mother of a child with Down syndrome.